awest813/Genesis-mega-drive-Emulator/README.md

 　　■Replay　　　　Replay the most recently saved input operations ■List　　　　　Display a list of saved input operations

-２．Shortcut Key List
+７．Shortcut Key List
 　Esc Pause / Resume
 　F1 Save State Capture
 　F2 Load State Capture
 　F3 Display State Capture List
 　F4 Open Setting
 　F5 Start / Stop Input Capture Recording
 　F6 Start / Stop Input Capture Replay
 　F7 Display Input Capture List
 　F9 Frame Advance
 　F10 Save Screenshot
 　F11 Start / Stop Video Recording
 　F12 Reset

-3．Setting View
+８．Setting View
 ■Window
 　Turn the check ON to open the specified window
 ■View
-　■View　　　　　　Turn the specified display of the game screen ON / OFF ■Priority High 　Color the dots whose Priority is High in the specified display ■Priority Low　　Color the dots whose Priority is Low in the specified display 4．VDP Memory View
+　■View　　　　　　Turn the specified display of the game screen ON / OFF ■Priority High 　Color the dots whose Priority is High in the specified display ■Priority Low　　Color the dots whose Priority is Low in the specified display
-■Grid 　　　　　　Display an 8×8-dot grid
-■Screenshot 　　　When ON, this works together with Screenshot (F10) and saves a capture of this window ■Video Recording　When ON, this works together with Video Recording (F11) and starts recording video of this window 5．Menu
-■Control
-　■Setting　　　　 Display the settings screen
-　■Exit　　　　　　Exit
-■Capture
-　■Screenshot　　　Save a screen capture
-　■Video Recording Start video recording.
-Press again while recording to stop ■Open Screenshot Folder Open the folder where screen captures are stored ■Open Video Folder　　　Open the folder where videos are stored ■Emulation
-　■Pause / Resume　Pause the game.
-Press again while paused to resume ■Reset　　　　　 Reset the game
-　■Frame Advance　 Advance the game one frame at a time.
-Resume with ESC ■State Capture
-　　■Save　　　　　Save the current game state
-　　■Load　　　　　Restore the most recently saved game state ■List　　　　　Display a list of saved game states
-　■Input Capture
-　　■Record　　　　Start recording input operations.
-Press again while recording to stop ■Replay　　　　Replay the most recently saved input operations ■List　　　　　Display a list of saved input operations

-6．Shortcut Key List
-Esc Pause / Resume
-F1 Save State Capture
-F2 Load State Capture
-F3 Display State Capture List
-F4 Open Setting
-F5 Start / Stop Input Capture Recording
-F6 Start / Stop Input Capture Replay
-F7 Display Input Capture List
-F9 Frame Advance
-F10 Save Screenshot
-F11 Start / Stop Video Recording
-F12 Reset
-7．Setting View
+９．VDP Memory View
-■Window
-　Turn the check ON to open the specified window
-■View
-　■View　　　　　　Turn the specified display of the game screen ON / OFF ■Priority High 　Color the dots whose Priority is High in the specified display ■Priority Low　　Color the dots whose Priority is Low in the specified display 8．VDP Memory View
 ■Grid 　　　　　　Display an 8×8-dot grid
 ■Screenshot 　　　When ON, this works together with Screenshot (F10) and saves a capture of this window ■Video Recording　When ON, this works together with Video Recording (F11) and starts recording video of this window